cmadithya/SWAAN/README.md

 **This flowchart explains workflow of code -**
 ![](Assets/SWAAN_flowchart.png)

 ## LICENSE

 Copyright (c) 2024 cmadithya

-The project 'SWAN' is licensed under the MIT License.
+The project 'SWAAN' is licensed under the MIT License.
 For more details, please refer to the [LICENSE](LICENSE) file.

+## ACKNOWLEDGEMENT

+- **My friend [Sandheep Rajkumar](https://github.com/lolrazh)** for helping me compile this project.